Being A Caring Church Webinar

 Arlan Miller: Right.
 Which is this idea that it’s, about, you know, words.
 Words are important.
 I mean, you can say the wrong thing.
 Right.
 You know, you can.
 But it’s as much about the presence.
 Yeah.
 And being together.
 Yeah.
 Is the right mindset to have.
 Yeah.
 Correct.

 Ted Witzig, Jr: Yeah.
-And I I think that the, concept oftentimes in visitation lines or when you’re visiting somebody, we feel like we have to explain it or take away the hurt.
+And I think that the concept oftentimes in visitation lines or when you’re visiting somebody, we feel like we have to explain it or take away the hurt.

-Ted Witzig, Jr: And, that’s the thing that I would say that lower your expectations of that.
+Ted Witzig, Jr: And that’s the thing that I would say that lowers your expectations of that.
 I, remember a specific situation where I was working in a hospital and I went and I visited somebody who was very, ill and gotten really bad news.
 And I was really I was trying to figure out the right thing to say and I was so anxious.

-Ted Witzig, Jr: And I, ministered to them.
-And what was what, really taught me the most was I didn’t actually.
-Have some profound thing to tell them.
+Ted Witzig, Jr: And I ministered to them.
+And what really taught me the most was I didn’t actually have some profound things to tell them.

-Arlan Miller: You didn’t have a, you didn’t have a theological view of suffering.
+Arlan Miller: You didn’t have a theological view of suffering.

 Ted Witzig, Jr: No.